learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 11.24.
-What is Reflection in JavaScript?
+## Q. What is Reflection in JavaScript?

 Reflection is defined as the ability of a program to inspect and modify its structure and behavior at runtime. `Reflect` is not a function object. `Reflect` helps with forwarding default operations from the handler to the target.